This post may contain affiliate links. Please see our disclosure policy.

 I’ll send it straight to your inbox!
 Plus you’ll get new recipes weekly!

-Made with kiwi, grapes, chocolate buttons, and a few sprinkles, these fruit bunnies come together so quickly and are almost too cute to eat!
+Made with kiwi, grapes, chocolate buttons, and a few sprinkles, these adorable fruit bunnies come together in minutes and are almost too cute to eat!

 Recipe Tip